awsdocs/aws-transit-gateway-guide/doc_source/tgw-connect.md

 + Bidirectional Forwarding Detection \(BFD\) is not supported\.
 + BGP graceful restart is supported\.
 + When you create a transit gateway peer, if you do not specify a peer ASN number, we pick the transit gateway ASN number\.
 This means that your appliance and transit gateway will be in the same autonomous system doing iBGP\.
 + To use equal\-cost multi\-path \(ECMP\) routing between multiple appliances, you must configure the appliance to advertise the same prefixes to the transit gateway with the same BGP AS\-PATH attribute\.
 For the transit gateway to choose all of the available ECMP paths, the AS\-PATH and Autonomous System Number \(ASN\) must match\.
 The transit gateway can use ECMP between Transit Gateway Connect peers for the same Connect attachment or between Connect attachments on the same transit gateway\.
-The transit gateway cannot use ECMP between the BGP peerings of the same Transit Gateway Connect peer\.
+The transit gateway cannot use ECMP between both of the redundant BGP peerings a single peer establishes to it\.
 + With a Connect attachment, the routes are propagated to a transit gateway route table by default\.
 + Static routes are not supported\.